-Ex-engineer’s wish to return to Dungeness B power station after 40 years is granted
+Ex-engineers return to Dungeness B power station granted after 40 yrs

 90-YEAR-OLD Raymond Stanley was granted his wish to return to the nuclear power station he had a hand in designing after winning a Christmas wish competition at Kew House Care Home in Wimbledon.